Not Covered

 2. Call your provider’s billing office and ask them to check the coding.
 Specifically ask: “Was this billed with a screening code or a diagnostic code?
 Was the correct modifier (PT or 33) included?”
 In many cases, the billing office can correct the coding and resubmit the claim — no formal appeal needed.

 3. Ask about the screening vs. diagnostic distinction.
-If you went in for a screening and it turned into a diagnostic or therapeutic procedure (like a polyp removal during a colonoscopy), make sure the claim was still coded as a screening from your perspective.
-Under current Medicare rules, a screening colonoscopy that converts to a therapeutic procedure should still be treated as a screening for cost-sharing purposes.
+If you went in for a screening and it turned into a diagnostic or therapeutic procedure (like a polyp removal during a colonoscopy), make sure the PT modifier was applied so you get the reduced cost-sharing.
+For 2026 the correct patient share in that case is 15% coinsurance (phasing down to $0 by 2030) — not the full 20%, and not a denial.

 4. If the provider won’t fix it, file an appeal.
 Write to the address on your denial notice, include a copy of the denial, and explain that the service is a Medicare-covered preventive benefit.
 Reference the specific service on Medicare’s covered list.